 - Specialist Physiotherapy and nursing teams

-- Little or no waiting time
+- Little waiting time for surgery

 - Calm, dignified experience

-Contact our team to find out more information regarding private MRI Scan or to book an initial consultation.If you are based in and around Kent, Maidstone, Dover, Canterbury or Folkestone and would like to visit the One Ashford Hospital please click here
+Contact us and find out moreIf you are based in and around Kent, Maidstone, Dover, Canterbury or Folkestone and would like to visit the One Ashford Hospital please click here

 Diagnostics & Imaging Pricing Guide at One Ashford Hospital